happylance/countdown/README.md

 17:43:26
 49:18
 ```
-The first parameter (50) specifies the working period.
-The second parameter (10) specifies the break period.
-The last line above will keep updating every seconds until 0:00 or user inputs one the following commands.
+The first parameter specifies that the working period is 50 minutes.
+The second parameter specifies that the break period is 10 minutes.
+The last line above will keep updating every seconds until user inputs one the following commands.

 **N** (shift-n): Move to the next period in advance.